 Treatment: Benadryl Cooling Anti-Itch Gel

-- Provides relief from most outdoor itches associated with insect bites, sunburn, scrapes, minor skin irritations, burns, and minor cuts
+- Topical analgesic gel, works when you need it most and provides cooling, anti-itch relief from most minor pains and outdoor itches associated with insect bites, sunburn, scrapes, minor skin irritations, burns and minor cuts

 Prevention: Coleman SkinSmart DEET-Free Insect Repellent